 Abstract:

-Objective To investigate the changes in the expression of N6-methyladenosine (m6A) demethylase fat mass and obesity-associated protein (FTO) and its downstream target gene, transforming growth factor beta receptor 1 (TGFBR1), during the process of radiation-induced damage in lung fibroblasts, as well as their regulatory mechanisms, in order to provide a theoretical basis for the development of targeted drugs for radiation-induced pulmonary fibrosis (RIPF).
+Objective To investigate the changes in the expression levels of N6-methyladenosine (m6A) demethylase fat mass and obesity-associated protein (FTO) and its downstream target gene, transforming growth factor beta receptor 1 (TGFBR1), during the process of radiation-induced injury in lung fibroblasts, as well as their regulatory mechanisms, in order to provide a theoretical basis for the development of targeted drugs for radiation-induced pulmonary fibrosis (RIPF).

-Results Compared to the control group, the m6A level of total RNA in the irradiation group was reduced (t=20.970, P<0.01).
-In comparison with the control group, the expression of FTO in the irradiation group was elevated (t=14.370, 9.247, 8.744, 18.840, 12.640, 10.010, all P<0.01), and the expression of fibrosis markers (Collagen1, Fibronectin) was also increased (t=3.370, 3.075, both P<0.05).
-Additionally, compared to the control group, the expression of TGFBR1 in the irradiation group was upregulated (t=2.995, P<0.05).
-The mRNA expression levels of FTO, COL1A1, and FN1 in primary lung fibroblasts of RIPF mice at 8 weeks and 16 weeks post-irradiation were elevated in the irradiation group compared to the control group (t=13.310, 4.095, 4.188, 5.951, 3.335, 8.694, all P<0.05).
-Furthermore, the m6A enrichment of TGFBR1 mRNA in the irradiation group was significantly decreased compared to the control group (t=3.536, P<0.05).
-Knockdown of FTO could inhibit the irradiation-induced upregulation of TGFBR1 and fibrosis-related molecules.
+Results Compared with the control group, the m6A content in the total RNA of HFL-1 cells in the irradiation group decreased (t=20.970, P<0.01).
+Compared with the control group, the FTO mRNA and protein expression in HFL-1 cells of the 2, 4, and 6 Gy irradiation groups and the groups at 24, 48, and 72 h after irradiation increased (t=14.370, 9.247, 8.744, 18.840, 12.640, 10.010, 7.510, 10.010, 4.508, 25.080, 11.400; all P<0.05).
+Compared with the control group, the mRNA and protein expression of TGFBR1, fibrosis-related molecules (COL1A1, FN1) in the irradiation group increased (t=2.995, 3.370, 3.075, 20.560, 9.339, 9.478; all P<0.05).
+At 8 and 16 weeks post-irradiation, the mRNA expression levels of FTO, COL1A1, and FN1 in the primary lung fibroblasts of RIPF mice in the irradiation group were elevated compared with those in the control group (t=13.310, 4.095, 4.188, 5.951, 3.335, 8.694; all P<0.05).
+Compared with the control group, the m6A enrichment of TGFBR1 mRNA in HFL-1 cells of the irradiation group was significantly decreased (t=3.536, P<0.05).
+Compared with the irradiated group, knockdown of FTO suppressed the mRNA and protein expression of TGFBR1 and fibrosis-related molecules (COL1A1, FN1) induced by irradiation to be elevated (t=8.424, 10.990, 9.663, 5.580; all P<0.05).